LukeOnuke/signshop/README.md

 # Player guide
 > [!TIP]
-> This section of the readme contains a tutorial on how to use the mod as a
+> This section of the README contains a tutorial on how to use the mod as a
 > player, if you are looking for the admin guide, go down to the ***admin
 > guide*** section of the README.